kbase/ContainerRunner/README.md

 A dictionary that is used to set arbitrary environment variables in the running container.
 Note that this setting has the highest precedence and will overwrite things such as run_env and KB_AUTH_TOKEN

+### tests

+Declares what tests should be run against the output from the container.